project-jue/jue/docs/jue_world/JUE_01_Language.md

 A Denotational Interpretation (The "What"): A translation to Core-World that answers "What does this mean?"
 This is static, timeless, and about truth.

-An Operational Interpretation (The "How"): A compilation to Physics-layer bytecode that answers "How is this executed?"
+An Operational Interpretation (The "How"): A compilation to Physics-World bytecode that answers "How is this executed?"
 This is dynamic, sequential, and about process.

 The Golden Rule of Jue: For any Jue expression, its operational behavior must be a refinement of its denotational meaning.
 The execution cannot violate the core semantics, but it can be more specific (e.g., choose an order, run out of resources).